Kitting and Assembly

 ShipBob goes beyond kitting and assembly

-ShipBob’s fulfillment services, technology, and geographic footprint across the United States help ecommerce brands meet customer expectations, stay ahead of the competition, and have a best-in-class fulfillment operation without needing to build or buy the infrastructure themselves.
+ShipBob’s fulfilment services, technology, and geographic footprint across the United States help ecommerce brands meet customer expectations, stay ahead of the competition, and have a best-in-class fulfilment operation without needing to build or buy the infrastructure themselves.

-While ShipBob offers a variety of kitting services across their fulfillment network for brands that outsource fulfillment, there’s a lot more than basic fulfillment services.
+While ShipBob offers a variety of kitting services across their fulfilment network for brands that outsource fulfilment, there’s a lot more than basic fulfilment services.

 Kitting and assembly services (in case you missed it!)

 Kitting and assembly with ShipBob is aimed to accommodate your business’s unique needs for how items are being shipped to your customers.
 Common examples include:

 - Multiple component pieces arrive separately to ShipBob and need to be assembled or put together.